- About Progeria

 Get to know the children featured in the HBO Documentary Life According to Sam, and many more from around the world!

-Many families have social media pages and have created beautiful web and social media sites devoted to their children, giving you insight into their daily lives, and their hopes and dreams for a cure.
+Many families have created beautiful web and social media sites devoted to their children, giving you insight into their daily lives, and their hopes and dreams for a cure.
 We hope their stories inspire you to support PRF, so those dreams can come true.

-First, here’s the latest on Sam, Megan, Sammy and Zoey, the children featured in the HBO Documentary Life According to Sam (they were filmed from 2010-2012):
+First, updates on Sam, Megan, Sammy and Zoey, the children featured in the HBO Documentary Life According to Sam (they were filmed from 2010-2012):

-Sam has been speaking publicly since the age of 4 years, shortly after his parents founded The Progeria Research Foundation, including at two TEDx conferences.
-Sam has been interviewed on national television and radio programs, including ABC Primetime and NPR, impressing his audiences with his articulate, witty and intelligent demeanor.
+Sam spoke publicly starting at the age of 4 years, shortly after his parents founded The Progeria Research Foundation, including at two TEDx conferences.
+His October 2013 talk on his philosophy for a happy life has been viewed by almost 10 million people, and daily tweets about how his talk has inspired people continue.
+Sam was interviewed on national television and radio programs, including ABC Primetime and NPR, impressing his audiences with his articulate, witty and intelligent demeanor.
+Through Life According to Sam and his TedX talk, he continues to inspire all of us at PRF, as well as millions around the world.

-Click here to see lots of questions Sam answered about the film and his life.
+Click here to see Sam answering questions about the film and his life.

 Megan was the first child to take the lonafarnib drug in June 2007 – it was an historic moment!
-She is currently enrolled in the Triple Trial.
-Megan and her family want you to know that they have complete faith and trust in all of the researchers and doctors and of course PRF!
+She is currently enrolled in the Lonafarnib Trial Extension/Expansion.
+When schedules allow she comes to Boston for her trial treatments with her friend Meghan Waldron.
+The two girls have been together in Boston for most of their trial visits.
+Megan and her family want you to know that they have complete faith and trust in all of the researchers and doctors and of course PRF: "But those who hope in the Lord will receive their strength.
+They will soar on wings like eagles; they will run and not grow weary, they will walk and not be faint."
+Isaiah 40:31

 When asked if there was anything else he wanted to express, Sammy said he wants people to know that kids with Progeria are normal and they have a normal life, and to remind people that contributions are always welcome – spoken like a true advocate for the children and the research!

-Zoey just turned 4!
+Zoey will turn 6 in September, 2015!
 During filming she was about a year old.
-She goes to a preschool 3 mornings a week.
-She likes it a lot, and has made lots of friends at school!
-Zoey loves to dance, draw, write, cut & paste, be silly, be with her best friends, and help her mom cook.
+She just ‘graduated’ preschool and is super excited to start kindergarten in the fall.
+She loves school and has lots of friends!
+Zoey loves to dance (especially tap!), sing, draw, write, cut and paste, be silly, be with her best friends, and help her mom cook.

-For a couple of years, her favorite song was Moves Like Jagger, then Feel This Moment, and lately it’s Call Me Maybe.
-Zoey loves music, singing and dancing.
-She has 2 older brothers, Aidan who is 7 ½ years old, and Gavin who is almost 6.
-They behave like typical siblings – they play together a lot but sometimes argue for no real reason.
+Zoey loves music, singing (her current favorite song is Uptown Funk), dancing, and adores the movie “Frozen”.
+She has 2 older brothers, Aidan who is 10 ½ years old, and Gavin who is 8.
+They behave like typical siblings – they play together a lot but sometimes argue for no reason.

-In July 2013 Zoey began taking the 3 drugs as part of the Triple Trial Expansion.
+In July 2013 Zoey began taking lonafarnib as part of the Trial Expansion.
 As you saw in the film, Zoey’s parents were anxious for her to enroll in the drug trial, and they’re thrilled that she is now participating!
 Her family leads PRF’s New Jersey Chapter, Team Zoey, which is helping PRF to raise the funds needed to pay for Zoey and the other new children entering the trial.
 Follow Zoey on Facebook and Twitter too!

-Meet Adalia, from Texas who has a personality the size of Texas, too!
-This 6-year-old sweetheart is widely known for her fun videos and special relationship with her mom, Natalia – her 7 million Facebook followers are proof of that!
+Meet Adalia – she’s from Texas and has a personality the size of Texas, too!
+This 8 ½ -year-old sweetheart is widely known for her fun videos and special relationship with her mom, Natalia – her 14 million Facebook followers are proof of that!

 Adalia loves to sing, dance, color, and play dress up.
 Adalia’s family and friends recently started PRF’s eighth Chapter, to raise awareness and funds for PRF.
 Follow Adalia and our Texas Chapter on Facebook and Twitter!